FreeOpcUa/opcua-asyncio/docs/index.rst

 Python opcua-asyncio Documentation
 ==================================

 Pure Python OPC-UA / IEC 62541 Client and Server for Python 3.7+ and pypy.

+.. note:: This documentation is a work in progress.
+Documenting a project takes time, effort and loads of coffee.
+We are more than happy to get feedback and merge requests relating the documentation.

 OPC-UA implementation is quasi complete and has been tested against many different OPC-UA stacks.
 API offers both a low level interface to send and receive all UA defined structures and high level classes allowing to write a server or a client in a few lines.
 It is easy to mix high level objects and low level UA calls in one application.